k-vernooy/mpf/README.md

 String equality is case insensitive; string quantity comparison is alphabetical.

 ### Ordering
-By default, `music-player` orders music by the order in which it is input.
+By default, `mpf` orders music by the order in which it is input.
 For other ordering operations, the `--order` flag may be invoked.
 It may either be passed "shuffle", or an ID3v2 frame and along with the order (ASCENDING [0] or DESCENDING [1]).
 Strings are ordered alphabetically.
 Example:
 ```
 mpf * --order "YEAR;1"
 mpf * --order shuffle
 ```

 ### Configuration
 Configurations are handled in two ways.
-They can be passed direcly to music-filter with the `--config` option, or can be set by creating or modifying a `~/.mpf.config` file.
+They can be passed direcly to `mpf` with the `--config` option, or can be set by creating or modifying a `~/.mpf.config` file.

 If you listen to the same directory of music, or use the same filters a lot, defaults can be set.
 For these options, the properties `MUSIC_DIRECTORY`, `DEFAULT_FILTER`, and `DEFAULT_ORDER` may be set.
 To do so:
 ```